Elyorbe/XReSign/README.md

 # XReSign
 XReSign allows you to sign or resign unencrypted ipa-files with certificate for which you hold the corresponding private key.
-Checked for developer, ad-hoc and enterprise distribution.
+Checked for App Store, Developer, Ad Hoc and Enterprise distribution.

 ## How to use

+Clone this repo and open in Xcode.
+Build and run the application.
+If there is no error, you should see the GUI application.

 ### GUI application
 ![Screenshot](https://github.com/xndrs/XreSign/blob/master/screenshot/screenshot.png)